-This plugin allows maps to be inserted into a page or post using the new Ordnance Survey Data Hub platform which launched in 2020.
+This plugin for WordPress allows maps to be inserted into a page or post using the Ordnance Survey Data Hub platform which launched in 2020.
 It displays OS maps with their legendary level of topographical detail, making them ideal for walking, cycling, riding, and just about anything outdoors-related.
 You can add routes from GPX files, elevation profiles, and markers for points of interest.

 The plugin takes over where the previous plugin, OS OpenSpace Maps, left off.
-Ordnance Survey will be switching off the OS OpenSpace server at the end of August 2021, having brought online the new OS Data Hub and its suite of APIs.
+Ordnance Survey switched off the OpenSpace server at the end of August 2021, having brought online the new OS Data Hub and its suite of APIs.
 The good news is that the OS Data Hub service is superior in every way.
 You now have access to the full 1:25,000 Explorer mapping as well as the 1:50,000 Landranger series.
 And the free allowances are a lot more generous, offering typically 2,000,000 map views per month.

 The new plugin aims to take over seamlessly from the old one, allowing all your existing pages with to display the same maps without changing the shortcode.